 Oil usage has a direct relationship with the amount of fuel used.
 The harder an engine works, the more fuel and oil it will use.
-Therefore, oil usage as a factor of fuel usage is a more accurate indicator of acceptable oil consumption levels than vehicle mileage for vehicles at or above 8600 GVW.
+Therefore, oil usage as a factor of fuel usage is a more accurate indicator of acceptable oil consumption levels than vehicle mileage.